TaylorJalpha/portfolio-v3-master/README.md

 ## 👋 About

-Built by [Taylor Jalpha](https://github.com/TaylorJalpha) and contributors.
+Built by [Taylor Jalpha](https://github.com/TaylorJalpha).
 If you use this template, I’d enjoy a follow on GitHub!

 ---